makrai/notes/zhang20-winoWhy-acl.md

 * observations
   * Larger models perform better on all knowledge types
-  * The partial version of GPT-2 significantly outperforms the full version, which
+  * The partial version of GPT-2 significantly outperforms the full version
-    * consistent with the observation in (Trinh and Le, 2018) and is mainly because the influence of imbalanced distribution of candidate words are relieved by only considering the sentence probability after the pronouns
+    * consistent with the observation in Trinh and Le, (2018)
+    * mainly because the influence of imbalanced distribution of candidate wrds is relieved by only considering the sentence prob after the pronouns
     * Such observation also explains why GPT-2 can outperform unsupervised BERT on WSC because models based on BERT, which rely on predicting the probability of candidate words, cannot get rid of such noise;
   * For most models, spatial knowledge is the most challenging
-    * One possible explanation is that the inference over spatial knowledge is often triggered by a preposition (e.g., ‘in’ or ‘behind’), which is challenging for language representation models to remember without enough
+    * One possible explanation is that the inference over spatial knowledge is often triggered by a preposition (e.g., ‘in’ or ‘behind’), which is challenging for language representation models to remember
   * Questions belonging to ‘Others’ involve more complex inference, even over multiple types of knowledge and thus most models perform poorly on that.
 The only exception is RoBERTa
   * Fine-tuning over WinoGrande significantly boosts the performance
-* complex reasoning: how different models perform on questions
+* complex reasoning: how different models perform in it
   * we divide all WSC questions based on how many knowledge types are required
-  * small models (e.g., BERT (base) and RoBERTa (base)) perform better on questions that require single knowledge types rather than multiple knowledge
+  * small models (e.g., BERT (base) and RoBERTa (base)) perform better on questions that require single knowledge types rather than multiple types
   * However, for large models (e.g., BERT (large) and RoBERTa (large)), as long as the suitable fine-tuning dataset is provided, they can achieve similar and even better performance on the complicated questions
-    * consistent with our previous observations that large models are capable of solving complex questions from the ‘Others’ category with suitable fine-tu
+    * consistent with our previous observations that large models can solve complex questions from the ‘Others’ category with suitable fine-tuning

 # 5 experiments on WinoWhy 7